A name is a person, but the person is more than their name — just ask Taylor Swift. He’s a 29-year-old photographer from Seattle.

 Across industries and organizations, the volume of consumer profile data collected is growing at an exponential rate — and most companies rely on this data day in and day out.
 With the sheer volume of records being entered and re-entered by businesses across systems, how do companies ensure that contact data is accurately and correctly matched?
 Between spelling variations, misinterpretations, lack of address standardization, and cultural differences, there are a million ways that contact data can be corrupted, wrongly matched, or duplicated.

 To solve for these unique challenges, we must first understand the complexities of contact data.
-360Science attempt to do just that in a new whitepaper, “Understanding The Complexity of Name Matching,” by explaining what it is that makes name matching is such a unique challenge—one that is only becoming more complex with time—and offering solutions to some of the most common contact data challenges.
+360Science attempts to do just that in a new whitepaper, “Understanding The Complexity of Name Matching,” by explaining what it is that makes name matching is such a unique challenge—one that is only becoming more complex with time—and offering solutions to some of the most common contact data challenges.
 The following are some highlights from the paper, offering insight into the contact data conundrum along with some recommended measures to ensure ongoing data cleanliness.

 CRM and customer data are unique — and matching people data is more complex than other form data matching.

 There are several ways that contact data can be skewed.
 Whether it’s a press of the wrong key, lazy input, a lack of standardization, or someone’s information heard wrong, these mistakes cause system-wide errors and issues.
 The challenge is made clear by simple questions like this one.
 Do you agree or disagree that these two records are the same person?